Skip to content

 • 11:25 pm

-• patricia-miller patricia-miller
+• Picture of patricia-miller patricia-miller

 The Moon is a pock-marked wasteland with extreme temperature variations and few resources.
 Rather than blasting rockets full of building materials to its airless atmosphere, researchers in India are discovering innovative ways to create livable spaces on this largely inaccessible natural satellite.
 The Indian Space Research Organisation (ISRO) is developing technology to one day build lunar habitats on the Moon with an aesthetic very similar to an igloo.